What The April 2026 Tax Changes Mean For You

 We’re here to help make employment simple.

-You can check your NI costs with our salary calculator.
-The rate of employer National Insurance Contributions (NICs) has increased from 13.5% to 15%.
-The threshold at which employers are liable to pay National Insurance (the Secondary Threshold) has reduced from 6 April 2025 to £5,000 per year.
+The threshold at which employers are liable to pay National Insurance (the Secondary Threshold) is £5,000 per year.

-There is no change to your employees national insurance rate from April 2025, this remains at 8%.
+There is no change to your employee’s national insurance rate from April 2026, this remains at 8%.

 The class you pay depends on your employment status and how much you earn.
 If you are working age and earn less than the National Insurance Primary Threshold or Lower Profits Limit you will pay nothing.